Retro_s.gif (10919 bytes)

-Schwinn's historical dynasty is huge in the USA!
-Many splendid and interesting bicycles were made by Schwinn but the most fascinating and now collectible are the Paramount models.
-Since their introduction in the 1930s, Paramounts were the dominant racing lightweight in America for 50 years.
+For the USA, the Schwinn bicycle company's historical dynasty is very important.
+Many interesting bicycles were made by Schwinn but the most fascinating and now collectible are the Paramount models.
+From their introduction in the 1930s, the Paramount models were the dominant racing lightweight in America for 50 years.

 wpe6A.jpg (76985 bytes) wpe6C.jpg (64013 bytes) wpe35A.jpg (64663 bytes) wpe35C.jpg (30945 bytes) wpe35D.jpg (13136 bytes)